 At some point, he was out of contract from York – as a League Two player.
 Graham Potter found himself left behind, as no club wanted to invest their money in him.

-    At this time, no salaries came in.
+During that time, no salaries came in.
 The highest Potter earned was £30,000 a year – in the lower leagues.

-    He later had a challenging eight months at Boston United, where he played in the English football league bottom tier.
+He later had a challenging eight months at Boston United, where he played in the English football league’s bottom tier.
 Graham Potter had to travel for two and a half hours, which is the distance from his home to the club.

 Out of frustration, he later dropped into non-League football by taking a month on loan to Shrewsbury Town.

 Then, around February 2004, an opportunity came for Graham to join Horton’s Macclesfield.
 Sadly, this club later released him.

 As a footballer, Potter saw himself fading off.
 Most times, footballers are able to carry on as long as possible unless an injury forces them to retire.

 Graham Potter’s case was different.
 He never waited for injury to kick him out.
 At the age of 30, he decided to quit football.

 Life after Retirement from Playing Career:

 Speaking with the Atlantic about his decision to quit his playing career, Graham once said;